Plaza Theatre (El Paso)

-The Plaza Theatre is a historic building in El Paso, Texas built in 1930.
+The Plaza Theatre is a historic building in El Paso, Texas, United States, built in 1930.
 The theater stands as one of the city's most well-known landmarks, and remains operational today.
 The theatre is a National Historic Building of Significance featuring the 2,050-seat Kendall Kidd Performance Hall, and the smaller 200-seat Philanthropy Theatre.
 It hosts Broadway productions, musical concerts, individual performers and the annual Plaza Classic Film Festival.

 History

 Prior to the Plaza Theatre being built, there had been a large produce warehouse, belonging to Bernard and Ben Schuster, which occupied the location on Pioneer Plaza.
 In February 1927, the owner of the principal El Paso theaters, Louis L. Dent, bought the property on Pioneer Plaza with the stated intention of doing something good for the city of El Paso.
-Upon purchase of the property, he told the El Paso Times, "El Paso has been good to me, and I am going to put something everybody will proud of."
+Upon purchase of the property, he told the El Paso Times, "El Paso has been good to me, and I am going to put something everybody will be proud of."